bodhi/bodhi.github.com/about.markdown

 > Blah blah blah. get to the point!

-Techscursion is an archive of articles – well, [only one at writing](2011/11/turning-callbacks-inside-out) – on programming.
-It's also a manufactured excuse to go ultra-minimal on style.
+Techscursion is an [archive](/archive) of articles on programming.
+It's also a manufactured excuse to attempt go ultra-minimal on style.
 It's also a place where I plan to push myself to <del>vote</del> launch early, launch often, go all [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) and actually just write shit.
 Hah, the irony.
 After writing the preceeding paragraphs I've spent an hour dicking around with the site's CSS.
 Time